KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Region | Approximate Number of Congregations |
 | -- | -- |
 | Worldwide | 34,892 |

-#### Network Effect
-Building the app is not the only challenge.
-A network effect also needs to be created.
-This is where a missed opportunity exists.
-The United Methodist Church would not be starting from scratch to build up a user base.
-A potential user base of 12 million United Methodist members already exists, not to mention casual church-goers and newcomers.

 ### User Acquisition
 Who to target and how?